djgamer07/StreamElements-Leaderboard-Scraper/README.md

 3. The extracted leaderboard data will be saved as `leaderboard.json` in the root directory.

 ## Notes
+- **Rename the generated `leaderboard.json` file to `usernames.json`.
+After that, you can use [Twitch-User-Points-Updater](https://github.com/djgamer07/Twitch-User-Points-Updater) to insert the Twitch ID, username, and points into your SQL database.**
 - Ensure the `tabSelector` and other DOM selectors match the structure of your StreamElements leaderboard page.
 - You may need to update the `aria-label` value for the pagination buttons if the structure changes.